akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 you have exactly one actor of a certain type running somewhere in the cluster.

 This can be implemented by subscribing to member events, but there are several corner cases to consider.
-Therefore, this specific use case is made easily accessible by the
+Therefore, this specific use case is covered by the
 @ref:[Cluster Singleton](cluster-singleton.md).

 ## Cluster Sharding